Tushar504/Fw15-Bobbi-Brown--Project/README.md

-> go to your browser and type `http://localhost:5500/home.html` and you are ready to run and explore our project.
+> click on index.html file and then you are ready to run and explore our project.

 ---